-Are you wanting to get more out of life?
+Do you want to get more out of life?
+Are your circumstances holding you back?
 Here are four ways to find joy in your journey:

 1. Avoid Comparison.

-I spent many years trying on the “hats” of others before I learned how to be myself.
-It’s a habit that will sneak in when we least expect it.
+I spent years trying on the “hats” of others before I learned to accept the way God made me.
+You, too?
+It’s a habit that can sneak in when we least expect it.

 Someone has said, “Whatever you think, you say.
 Whatever you believe, you do.”
 Negative thoughts, like most temptations, don’t poison our minds unless we pack them in our suitcase.
 And that’s not a fun trip!
 Our thoughts have a powerful effect on our beliefs and actions once they find a home in our hearts.